 They keep their hands to themselves

 In public spaces, be mindful of what you’re touching and, whenever possible, keep your hands to yourself.
 Things like subway poles and stair banisters have been touched by hundreds of people before you and harbor countless harmful germs.
 Here’s how to know if your commute is making you sick and what to do about it.

 They book massages

 Strengthen your immune system by treating yourself to a massage every few weeks.
 Your circulation will improve and your cells will be nourished with additional oxygen and blood, both of which may boost your immune system.

 They watch their sugar intake

-Sugar impedes upon the ability of white blood cells to destroy the viruses and bacteria entering your system, so steering clear of added sugar will help you to stop getting sick.
+Sugar may impede upon the ability of white blood cells to destroy the viruses and bacteria entering your system, so steering clear of added sugar may help you to stop getting sick.
 Here are 25 other reasons sugar is making you sick.